al-mazrouai/golang-snaps/README.md

 # golang-snaps
-A place of gaoling code snap I found useful
+A place of golang code snap I found useful